linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

 1. To delete an object, right click the object name and select **Delete**.

-### Create a Static Site
+### Create a Static Site with Cyberduck

-1. To create a static site from your bucket, select a bucket, then right click on that bucket or select the **Action** button at the top of the menu.
+To create a static site from your bucket:

+1. Select a bucket, then right click on that bucket or select the **Action** button at the top of the menu.

 1. Click on **Info**, and then select the **Distribution (CDN)** tab.